hijoput4/SharingWare/readme.md

     http://dodi-repacks.site/

     https://gog-games.to/   -or-  ONION (tor browser) http://goggamespyi7b6ybpnpnlwhb4md6owgbijfsuj6z5hesqt3yfyz42rad.onion/     -Very nice GOG games catalog.

     https://steamrip.com/     -Steam games pre-cracked and pre-installed.
 Its basically doing a "repack" of games from cs.rin.ru by applying the steam emu to them.

+    Use: https://fitgirl-repacks.site/     -from the top to the bottom of the pit; fitgirl repacks are now mostly indie osbcure and dumb games.
+You 'may' find some AAA titles but don't expect to be so lucky all the time.
+Better use cs.rin.ru.

 __WARNING:__ I've seen a claim made by FitGirl or "her staff" [telling others to NOT USE AN ANTIVIRUS](https://fitgirl-repacks.site/tiny-tinas-wonderlands/), ⚠do not do that!⚠ use Defender's exceptions on security options in control panel and set the file/folders you don't want to scan.
 If you don't like using windows defender, pick another one but use an antivirus!.